davidamebley/fastAPI-delivery-fee-calculator/README.md

-# Python Wolt Delivery Fee Calculator
+# FastAPI Delivery Fee Estimator
-This is a backend HTTP API developed with Python and FastAPI.
-It calculates delivery fees based on cart value, delivery distance, number of items, and order time.
-It is designed to provide a quick and efficient way to determine delivery costs for customers when their shopping cart is ready.
+This project is a backend HTTP API developed using Python and FastAPI framework.
+It efficiently calculates delivery fees by considering multiple factors such as cart value, delivery distance, number of items, and order time.
+Designed to optimize the checkout process, the API provides quick and accurate cost assessments to enhance user experience in e-commerce platforms.

+**Features:**
+- **Dynamic Fee Calculation:** Adjusts delivery costs in real-time based on user cart details and delivery parameters.
+- **Scalable Architecture:** Built to efficiently handle high volumes of requests with minimal latency.
+- **User-Centric Design:** Focuses on providing a seamless integration for e-commerce platforms looking to improve their customer checkout experience.

+**Technical Stack:**
+- **Python 3.8:** For robust back-end logic.
+- **FastAPI:** Chosen for its speed and ease of use in building APIs with automatic interactive documentation.
+- **Pytest:** Used for writing comprehensive tests ensuring the API's reliability and performance.

 ## Setup Instructions
 ### Prerequisites
 - Python 3.8 or higher